 How can I sign up?

 During the pandemic, we have created a safe, contact-free way to volunteer!
-First, fill out the volunteer information at the bottom of the page, and you'll be emailed a quick volunteer application so we can get to know your interests and abilities better.
-Then, sign up to tune into a required, 2 hour virtual volunteer training, which can be found scheduled on our Calendar of Events.
-We'll cover some background about springs, the types of data we collect, and how to volunteer safely.
+First, fill out the volunteer information at the bottom of the page, and you'll be emailed access to our virtual volunteer training.
+This is a required 1.5 hour training that covers some background about springs, the types of data we collect, and how to volunteer safely.
 Once trained, you can go explore on your own to find and monitor springs.
 We'll provide support and suggestions of springs to visit that will be tailored to your interests and ability levels!

-When it's safe to do so, we'll have group spring surveying events and hands-on, in-the-field training in more advanced surveying methods.
+After you've watched the virtual training, you're also welcome to join us at group spring surveying events and hands-on, in-the-field training in more advanced surveying methods.
 There will also be opportunities to help with spring restoration projects.
 By signing up below, you'll be among the first to know when those events get started.
 You can also keep an eye on the Calendar and our social media for updates!

 Please feel free to reach out with any comments or questions to [email protected]!